Weaver Junction: Accidents and incidents

 An accident happened at the junction on August 6, 1975 involving a collision between two freight trains.
 The cause was identified as insufficient braking power.
-Some vehicles were derailed but not the locomotives and there were no injuries.
-As the two trains were carrying soda ash and alcohol, the location was informally known as "whiskey and soda junction".
+16 tank wagons, 15 freightliner vehicles and one locomotive were derailed and minor injuries were suffered by the driver and guard of one train.
+As the two trains were carrying soda ash and alcohol, the location was informally known as "whisky and soda junction".

 On 2 March 2020 a landslip occurred at Weaver Junction partially closing the WCML and required the use of rail replacement buses.
 Disruption was seen over a few days, as the ground needed to be stabilised.